Personal Safety Tips for Foreigners in China

 4. Protecting Your Belongings

-While violent crime is rare, petty theft can occur, especially in crowded places.
+While violent crime is rare in China, petty theft can occur, especially in crowded areas like markets, train stations, and tourist attractions.

 5. Health and Medical Safety